The Minoru Hokari Scholarship for fieldwork

 The Minoru Hokari Memorial Scholarship has been established in honour of the pathbreaking scholar and inspiring colleague, Minoru Hokari (1971-2004) who made outstanding contributions towards ‘cross-culturalising' historical practice and towards developing a respectful collaborative research strategy with Indigenous Australians.

-The scholarship, planned for award annually when funds are sufficient ($3,000) is intended to assist a postgraduate student to conduct fieldwork or related research in Australian indigenous history.
+The scholarship, planned for award annually when funds are sufficient ($5,000) is intended to assist a postgraduate student to conduct research in Australian Indigenous history.

 Criteria for Selection